Motor Starting - Star Delta

 At some point during starting it is necessary to change from a star connected winding to a delta connected winding.
 Power and control circuits can be arranged to this in one of two ways - open transition or closed transition.

-Open transition starting is the the easiest to implement in terms or cost and circuitry and if the timing of the changeover is good, this method can work well.
-In practice though it is difficult to set the necessary timing to operate correctly and disconnection/reconnection of the supply can cause significant voltage/current transients.
-So much so that voltage drops and disturbances seen can be worse than if the motor were simply DOL started and for this reason closed transition is often specified..
+Open transition starting is the easiest to implement in terms or cost and circuitry.
+If the timing of the changeover is good, this method can work well.
+In practice though it is often difficult to set the necessary timing to operate correctly and disconnection/reconnection of the supply can cause significant voltage/current transients.
+So much so that voltage drops and disturbances seen can be worse than if the motor were simply DOL started.
+For this reason, closed transition is often specified.